You can compare your sent email campaigns under Reporting > Compare Campaigns.

 - The Your Averages is is calculated from all your sent email campaigns.

 2. Select Campaign Type, Labels, and your Date Range.

 5. Review Results.

-When you run compare campaigns in WordFly you will see a unique campaign engagement rate.
-This rate appears in the upper right of the data that returns in your report.
+When you run compare campaigns in WordFly you will see a unique email campaign engagement rate.
+If you opted in to the benchmark data sharing program, you will also see benchmark data across selected categories.

-In WordFly we can only really look at two metrics to calculate email campaign engagement.
-Those metrics are opens and clicks.
-Therefore the engagement rate of an individual campaign is calculated by taking your unique subscribers who clicked any link in your email divided by number of unique opens.
+Email campaign engagement is calculated through open and click data.
+The engagement rate of an individual email campaigns is calculated by taking your unique subscribers who clicked any link in your email divided by number of unique opens.

 Unique subscribers who clicked (20) / Number of unique opens (100) = 20% campaign engagement rate

 We've also created a unique formula to calculate subscriber engagement scores and ratings (stars) in WordFly.
 This data can help you better target the right subscriber with the right message.
 You can learn more about this in our post, What is Subscriber Engagement Rating?

 Use WordFly's compare campaign feature to refine your email marketing approach and to confirm if you are meeting your marketing objectives.

 - Are opens and clicks on an upward trend overall?